Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 The Jaguars would take anything close to Mariota and Palmer right now.

 Watching their quarterback drama play out this preseason has been a horror show.
 They didn't do anything in the offseason to improve the position, hoping that Bortles would take steps forward.
-He hasn't, which is why Marrone opened up the competition last week and started Henne Thursday night against the Panthers.
+He hasn't, which is why Marrone opened up the competition last week and started Henne on Thursday night against the Panthers.

 As expected, Henne was average.
 He missed some open shots, had a potential touchdown dropped and looked jumpy in the pocket.
-Bortles came on in the second half to play with the first team against Carolina's second-team defense and threw a pick -- I think it should have been caught -- and finished 12-of-16 for 125 yards and a touchdown.
+Bortles came on in the second half to play with the first team against Carolina's second-team defense and threw a pick -- I think it should have been caught -- and finished 12 of 16 for 125 yards and a touchdown.

-It would be nice if the team allowed whoever plays quarterback to actually throw on first downs.
+It would be nice if the team allowed whoever plays quarterback to actually throw on first down.
 Marrone loves to run the ball, but the lack of imagination doesn't help the quarterbacks, but instead hurts them.
 Marrone also has to quit pounding the turnover crap into their heads.
 You can't play tight.
 Mistakes are going to happen if you take chances, and Bortles clearly has been coached not to take those chances, and has looked gun shy this summer.
 He won't let it go.

 The Jaguars actually ran a draw on third-and-17 with Bortles against the Panthers last week.
 Seriously, at a time they were trying to evaluate their quarterbacks they handed off in that situation.

 "We were expecting some soft coverage back there," Marrone said.
 "It's a play call, trying to play it safe and get the kick away.
-It's third and 17, the odds of picking it up.
+It's third-and-17, the odds of picking it up.
 To say that we have throws we want to throw in that situation, yeah, we do, but also we have things that we can check to a run.
 It's a play call.
 If that thing pops, then everyone says it's a great call.
 If it doesn't pop, but you get sacked, again you are playing the game of field position at that point, to some extent."

-So Bortles checked out of the run?
+So Bortles checked to the run?

 "No," Marrone said.